 While it cannot steam milk it’s typically less than half the price of the E8, making it a much better value purchase for black coffee drinkers.

 The Jura E8 is a superautomatic espresso machine.

-The E8 also has milk frothing functionalities.
-The machine can both steam and froth milk, allowing you to make coffee shop specialties like cappuccino and macchiato.
+The E8 also has milk-frothing functionalities.
+The machine can both froth milk to two different textures allowing you to make a full range of coffee shop specialties including cappuccino and macchiato.

 The table below shows the specifications and features of the Jura E8:

 17.7” W x 12.6” D x 15.0” H